 Let’s dive a little deeper and see how it works.

 Available reports for MoEngage Session & Source are given below -

 Session count shows the total session count across the source properties such as Source or Medium.

 The source properties are explained below in this document.

-Revenue report shows the total revenue for the selected source properties.
+The revenue report shows the total revenue for the selected source properties.
 For the Revenue report calculation, the MoEngage system takes Conversion activity/event and Revenue attribute present in MoEngage Dashboard > Settings > App >General.

 Avg.
 Session Duration